tjdwlsdlaek/chatbot-novel/bedrock-chatbot-novel/README.md

 1. Update the content in the `assets/novel` directory with your novel's text.
 2. Modify the `KIM_CHEOMJI_BASIC_INFO` and `CHARACTERISTIC_EXPRESSIONS` in the `streamlit_app.py` file to match your character's traits and speaking style.
+3. Before starting a new conversation, To save the updated information in Vector DB (OpenSearch Serverless), you must perform a [synchronization operation](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_agent_StartIngestionJob.html).

 ## Cleanup